Click Here for Our Recommended Antivirus for Your Device

 What are Laws?

-Just like how any institution or society requires rules to maintain order, the peaceful existence and functioning of a country or nation relies on laws.
-Laws make the process of running a government and maintaining order and peace in a country easier.
+Just like any institution or society requires rules to maintain order, a country or nation’s peaceful existence and functioning relies on laws.
+Laws make running a government and maintaining order and peace in a country easier.

 A law is a system of rules that help govern the citizens of a nation.

-Laws can only be created by the legislative body of a country.
+The legislative body of a country can only create laws.
 Laws are made in stages.

-First a bill is presented in both the houses of the Parliament.
-Once the bill is passed by both the houses, it reaches the President.
+First, a bill is presented in both houses of the Parliament.
+Once both houses pass the bill, it reaches the President.

 For example, consider the country India.
 In India, the legislative body that implements laws is the Parliament.